ga4gh/va-spec/schema/va-spec/profiles/pathogenicity/def/VariantPathogenicity.rst

           - `Document <../../core-im/core.json#/$defs/Document>`_ | `IRI <../../gks-common/core.json#/$defs/IRI>`_
           - 0..m
           - A document in which the information content is expressed.
+       *  - dateAuthored
+          - string
+          - 0..1
+          - Indicates when the information content expressed in the Information Entity was generated.
+       *  - derivedFrom
+          - `InformationEntity <../../core-im/core.json#/$defs/InformationEntity>`_
+          - 0..m
+          - Another Information Entity from which this Information Entity is derived, in whole or in part.
        *  - recordMetadata
           - None
           - 0..1